Altoona Works

-Altoona Works (also known as Altoona Terminal) is a large railroad industrial complex in Altoona, Pennsylvania.
+Altoona Works (also known as Altoona Terminal) is a large railroad industrial complex in Altoona, Pennsylvania, United States.
 It was built between 1850 and 1925 by the Pennsylvania Railroad (PRR), to supply the railroad with locomotives, railroad cars and related equipment.
 For many years, it was the largest railroad shop complex in the world.

 History

 In 1849, PRR officials developed plans to construct a repair facility at a town newly established for this purpose, Altoona.
 Construction was started in 1850, and soon a long building was completed in the 12th Street area that housed a machine shop, woodworking shop, blacksmith shop, locomotive repair shop and foundry.

 The 12th Street area facilities were replaced later by the Altoona Machine Shops.
 The first locomotive was built there in 1866.
 A total of 6,783 steam, diesel and electric locomotives were manufactured in Altoona between 1866 and 1946.

 In time, additional PRR repair facilities were located in Harrisburg, Pittsburgh, Renovo and Mifflin, and the Altoona Works expanded in adjacent Juniata.
 Inventor Alexander Graham Bell sent two assistants to the Altoona shops in 1875 to study the feasibility of installing telephone lines.